ssoonmi/05-20-Lecture-Notes/W7D4/lecture_notes.md

 >In computer science, an abstract data type (ADT) is a mathematical model for data types.
 An abstract data type is defined by its behavior (semantics) from the point of view of a user, of the data, specifically in terms of possible values, possible operations on data of this type, and the behavior of these operations.
 This mathematical model contrasts with data structures, which are concrete representations of data, and are the point of view of an implementer, not a user.
 >Formally, an ADT may be defined as a "class of objects whose logical behavior is defined by a set of values and a set of operations"

-(Wikipedia)
+*--- Wikipedia*

 [Linked] Lists, Stacks, and Queues are examples of ADTs.
 Other important ADTs that you will encounter are *Sets*, *Multi-Sets* (aka *Bags*), *Maps*, and *Multi-Maps*.
 As JavaScript arrays can be used to implement Lists, Stacks and Queues, so JavaScript objects can be used to implement Sets (as keys), Maps (as key/value pairs), and Multi-Sets and Multi-Maps (by mapping keys to a count or an array of values, respectively).

-More generally, programming languages will generally provide some basic implementation of the common ADTs, and will also provide features that you can use to implement your own - though the latter are mostly useful for passing assessments and technical interviews!
+Every higher-level programming language will generally provide some basic implementation of the common ADTs, and will also provide features that you can use to implement your own - though the latter are mostly useful for passing assessments and technical interviews!

 ## Linked List